-Last, but certainly not least before you go, I'll leave you with a Stromanthe from my personal collection below.
+Last, but certainly not least before you go, I'll leave you with one of my Stromanthe babies from my personal collection, below.
 She was looking particularly stunning this day, fanning her leaves out with an all-pink new leaf on the way (believe me, she has some days her leaves are in such bizarre positions she looks like a totally different plant).

 If you already have a Stromanthe Triostar and want the full care guide with tips about problem solving, here's the Ultimate Stromanthe Triostar Care Guide >